What is ONAP

 More about ONAP

 The ONAP project was officially launched in February of 2017.
 Since then over 1,000 people have already joined the ONAP project, expanding the scope to over 30 projects, and continuing work on merging OPEN-O and ECOMP within the unified project.
 Since then, the Open Network Automation Platform code and documentation were officially released to the global community, with the intent of further increasing the collaboration around ONAP.
-Get in touch to learn how and why you need to integrate ONAP best practises into your organizational IT framework.
+Get in touch to learn how and why you need to integrate ONAP best practices into your organizational IT framework.

 Additional useful resources: